Boeing worker at Everett plant dies from coronavirus infection

 Some workers who fear for themselves or loved ones have chosen to stay home without pay.
 Others have stayed on the job because they depend on the paycheck, and for that reason the union has refrained from calling for a shutdown.

-On Sunday, the news that the flight line inspector had died was disseminated on a private Facebook group for Boeing workers.
+On Sunday, the news that the flight-line inspector had died was disseminated on a private Facebook group for Boeing workers.

 One co-worker on the same flight line crew posted there that the man had died Sunday morning.
 “Really enjoyed working with him.
 He will be missed,” she posted.